chaithanya812/AQUA-DEX/README.md

 *   **Network**: Sui Testnet

 ### 🧪 Proof of Functionality

-The following core AMM features have been fully implemented and verified on the Sui Testnet:

 | Feature | Status | Description |
 | :--- | :--- | :--- |